Catglobe/ResXFileCodeGenerator/README.md

 dotnet add package Catglobe.ResXFileCodeGenerator
 ```

+## New in version 4.1

+The ResxSettingsAttribute now has a `GenerateLookup` that lets you create a runtime lookup by key `ToString(string key)`, similar to the enum, but just with strings.

+The build properties are now exported as buildTransitive for easier integration with other projects.

 ## New in version 4

 Welcome to ResXFileCodeGenerator v4 — a bold new chapter in resource generation!
 This release unleashes a suite of innovative features to revolutionize the way you manage your localized strings.